Levemir Dosage in 2026: What Clinicians Actually Prescribe

 Missed Doses

 If a dose of Levemir is missed: for daily schedules, the rule of thumb is to take it as soon as remembered if within a defined window, otherwise skip it and resume the regular schedule.
-The exact window depends on the half-life (varies — minutes for rapid-acting analogs, hours for basal analogs) and the specific product label.
+The exact window depends on the half-life (~5–7 hours (duration of action 12–24 hours, dose-dependent)) and the specific product label.
 Never double up to make up for a missed dose.

 Dose Adjustments